jerrylopez/mcd-study-guide/README.md

 # Magento Certified Developer Study Guide

 I am currently going through the study guide, so I can get certified.
 Sad thing is that the study guide doesn't come with answers.
-As I study and go through the study guide I'll add all if it's contents along with answers.
+As I go through the study I'll add all if it's contents along with answers, my two cents and credits.
+Hopefully after I'm done someone else can find this helpful :thumbsup:

 ## Table of Content